-Sometimes called "the oldest profession," prostitution can take many forms, from streetwalkers and brothels, to sophisticated call-girl or escort services.
-Prostitution laws make it a crime to offer, agree to, or engage in a sexual act for compensation.
+Sometimes called "the oldest profession," prostitution is known by many names, from streetwalkers and brothels, to sophisticated call-girl or escort services.
+However, whatever name it goes by, prostitution is illegal in almost all fifty-states.

-Prostitution is Illegal Nationwide, Except for Nevada
+Prostitution is Illegal Nationwide -- Except for Nevada

 Prostitution is illegal in all states except certain parts of Nevada, where it is strictly regulated.
 Some state statutes punish the act of prostitution, and other state statutes criminalize the acts of soliciting prostitution, arranging for prostitution, and operating a house of prostitution.

 Solicitation of Prostitution

 The person who pays for the sexual services, sometimes called "Johns," can face charges of solicitation of prostitution.
 Solicitation of prostitution is a crime involving a person's agreement to exchange money for sex.
 The agreement does not have to be explicit.
 A person's actions can be enough to demonstrate agreement.
 The solicitation charge can be enhanced by solicitation of prostitution to a minor, which will often result in the misdemeanor charge becoming a felony.